Georgia–South Carolina football rivalry: Border Bash

-The Border Bash is an annual event held in Augusta, Georgia on the banks of the Savannah River celebrating Georgia–South Carolina rivalry.
-It is held on the Friday prior to the yearly UGA-USC football game.
-The event is supported by numerous business and private sponsors from both sides of the river.
-The evening event regularly draws over 10,000 fans from both fan-bases and proceeds are used to support numerous children's charities from around the CSRA through the Border Bash Foundation.
+Since 1994, the "Border Bash" has been held as a charity tailgate event in the Augusta metropolitan area before every Georgia–South Carolina football game.
+For decades, it was only held in Georgia (Augusta), but it was held in South Carolina (North Augusta) for the first time in 2017.
+The event is supported by numerous business and private sponsors from both sides of the Savannah River.
+The evening event draws thousands of fans from both fan-bases, and proceeds are used to support numerous children's charities from around the CSRA through the Border Bash Foundation.
 Both mascots, as well as each program's cheerleaders, represent their programs at the event along with various dignitaries from the schools themselves.
 Neither the football coaches or the ballplayers attend due to conflicts with their pregame preparations.